Inside: Lots of Valentine Ideas for a First Grade Classroom

 As part of spelling today I thought it would be fun to make Valentine spelling Cootie Catchers!

-It took us about 70 minutes.
-Sheesh!
-But the kids were excited and had fun so it was all worth it.
+It took us longer than expected but the kids were excited and had fun so it was all worth it.

 Under the number flaps are 8 different sight/spelling words that they chose from the word wall.